jessiejames/jessiejames.github.io/essays/designPatterns.md

 - Robert B  -  Drunk
 - Joffrey   -  He deserved it
 - Tommen    -  yea... that was sad
-Not sure what's going on down there anymore, but Dany is about to show them what real lava is all about.
+<br>Not sure what's going on down there anymore, but Dany is about to show them what real lava is all about.
 Anti-patterns are coding design patters that just shouldn't be repeated.
 The Lava Flow pattern is what happens when someone leaves crappy code somewhere and no one wants to mess with it.
 So it just becomes this hot mess everyone is avoiding until it's been there so long that it just solidfies and no one can move it.
 Eventually people build on top of it and it becomes part of the foundation and pontentially a risk for the whole program to fall apart.

 ## Ok back to reality....